Please note that these website pages have been transferred to cmc.org, and will not be updated.

 • Also: Safety, Wildlife, Teamwork, Knots

 - In the small group meeting, instructors will elaborate and demonstrate the lecture topic, and add topics like knot-tying, trip-planning, and gear management.

 - Field days put into practice the techniques and subjects taught in lectures and group instruction.
 They are outdoor education rather than hikes.
 Be ready for a full day – bring lunch, water, and appropriate layering as specified by your instructor team.
 The field days cover a variety of terrain and varying degrees of difficulty in all types of weather conditions.

 - Instructors emphasize the importance of the Ten Essential Systems on each field day and give students opportunities to practice with unfamiliar gear and subject matter.

 - Most groups meet between 6:00 and 8:00 am on their designated field day.
 Duration and distance vary each day as determined by the instructor team, typically 5 miles or more.
 Be prepared to spend a full day (and many times, into the evening) in the field on every trip.

 - The Grad Hike field day exercise allows students to plan a trip themselves, with guidance from the instructor team.
 Students practice route-finding, off-trail navigation, Leave No Trace principles, group dynamics, weather awareness, and other topics as necessary.
 It’s a great way to learn leadership skills as well as trip-planning.
 It may even inspire you to become an instructor or trip leader yourself!

 The WTS Manual provides an essential foundation for the course.
-A hard copy is included with your tuition.
 Download a copy HERE.
 There are additional online instruction materials.